 Features and standardsThis allows two light duty antennas to survive in a (winter) harsh environment, such as on a high remote site.
 The top antenna is for the 2 meter band and the lower one is for 1 ¼ meter band.
 This can be useful for a cross band auxiliary link, such as a remote 2 meter receiver (part of a 2 meter repeater) with a way to RF link the signal back to a central control point.
 In the case of SRG's 147.20 repeater several remote (147.80) receivers are placed on remote sites.
-The signals are RF linked back to the MCP (Master Control Point) then process (such as signal to noise voting) for the final repeated signal to out on SRGs remoted (147.20) transmitters for user reception in a wide area coverage.
+The signals are RF linked back to the MCP (Master Control Point) then processed (such as signal to noise voting) for the final repeated signal to out on SRGs remoted (147.20) transmitters for user reception in a wide area coverage.

 The top is the receiver's 2-meter antenna for optimal sensitivity of the user's (weak) signal.
 The bottom (link) antenna's transmit power is spaced about 1 ½" wave lengths away from the top antenna, vertically for minimum coupling, thus minimal interference to the (sensitive) receiver of this station.
 The antennas and lines are housed inside ABS sewer type plastic pipe, which has little affect on RF, but greatly protects these (otherwise extremely flimsy) parts.
-ABS is stronger than PVC in cold weather, however is only available in black.
+ABS is stronger than PVC in cold weather however, is only available in black.
 If the site owner is concerned about the (ugly) black color you can either paint or electrical tape the structure with the proper color to satisfy the situation.
 Some site owners prefer structures to "blend in" with the surrounding environment.
 Be sure to use a non-metallic based material as not to affect the RF pattern.
 Another option might be "contact paper".
 It's recommended testing the antennas before and after such covering.

 Each antenna is center feed with 50 ohm coax, such as the RG-8 or RG-214 type, with an 18" pigtail out the bottom of the structure and terminates with type "N" male connectors.
 Both the lengths of coax and pipes will allow one cutting and replacement, should maintenance be needed in the future.
 If you are in doubt you can make them a little longer.
 SRG's standard is all commercially or homemade repeater antennas with a pigtail have an "N" male on them.
 Then the feed line (to the equipment/cabinet) has the female on the outside end.
 Because the pigtail and feed line are out-in-the-open, this permits easier installation and taping (weather protection) as compared to trying to tape up a direct line to a surface (or recessed, in the case of "station master" type antennas) mounted female connector.
 Many installs occur in fowl weather conditions, so this arrangement is a huge advantage while on the tower.
-This also facilitates easy VSWR in-line checking should the need arise.
+This also facilitates easy return loss measurements should the need arise.

 The one exception to the above rule is that some antennas (such as corner reflectors) have only (no options) an "N" female surface mount connector on them.
 To restore the SRG standard, a male-male jumper cable is added.
 This jumper is plugged into this type of antenna, while still at the shop, under good climatic conditions to allow easy taping up (weather protection) at the antenna end.
 This now would become an antenna with a (new) pigtail, with the same N male as in the above example.
 As above, now the only task is to mate with the feed line and tape it up.For more details on connector installation click HERE for more information.